 Since the RAR file is downloaded automatically by Internet Explorer, Letter Head.docx will be treated as its execution parent.
 This sample can then be used for hunting this campaign.

 To find additional password-protected archives and documents embedded with a Google Drive link, we tried to use the following query:

 The query finds any encrypted RAR archive with a large enough file size containing the folder name “INetCache” in its path.
 Fortunately, we found another RAR file with the document execution parent “Notic(20221010)(final).docx” that turned out to be a TONESHELL archive.

 It’s interesting to note that the threat actors use date and time strings written in the same format (DD-MM-YYYY) as the extracting passwords in all the cases we’ve collected so far.

 Connecting the dots

 During our investigation, we observed some data points that connect to the same personnel.
-For example, we found a specific name “TaoZongjie” among the different malware samples we collected.
+For example, we found a specific name “TaoZongjie” amongst the different malware samples we collected.
 In addition, the GitHub repository named “YanNaingOo0072022,” mentioned in Avast’s December 2022 report, hosted multiple pieces of malware, including TONESHELL.
-We also observed that the obfuscation methods have similarities among the different malwares.
+We also observed that the obfuscation methods have similarities amongst the different malwares.

 Our investigation started with the TONESHELL C&C server 38[.]54[.]33[.]228 that had the remote desktop service enabled.
 Here, we found that one of the Windows users was called “TaoZongjie.”